Self-portrait, going on three weeks of lockdown. Brooklyn, NY. April 3, 2020.

 By Mt.
 Sinai Hospital West, on 9th Ave, we saw the refrigerated trucks for the bodies.
 The tents for emergency triage lit up in the night.
 The sign inside the hospital doors saying no visitors allowed.

-There were a few tourists in Times Square.
-Probably locals, touristing the emptiness.
+There were a people in Times Square, touristing the emptiness.
 Taking selfies with the deserted bleachers and their masks on.
 A few gangs of teenage guys, pushing the boundaries of their new reality.

 On the subway, a few people asking for money with a new level of desperation.
 When we first got on, passing train car after train car on the platform, the first thing that struck us was how many people were sleeping inside.